PETE, Adapted Physical Education Coordinator

-Dr. Barry Lavay is a professor the Department of Kinesiology (KIN) at California State University, Long Beach (CSULB) and his primary responsibility is to train students to teach physical education to individuals with disabilities.
-His duties in the KIN department, where he has taught since 1988, include coordinating the State Adapted Physical Education Added Authorization (APEAA) Credential Program where over 350 students have received this program authorization.
+Dr. Lavay is a professor the Department of Kinesiology (KIN) at California State University, Long Beach (CSULB) and his primary responsibility is to prepare university students to teach physical education to individuals with disabilities.
+His duties in the KIN Department, where he has taught since 1988, include Adapted Physical Education Added Authorization (APEAA) Credential Program Coordinator.
 He is the director of on campus after school and summer physical activity programs for children with disabilities.
 These programs include the After School Adapted Physical-activity program (ASAPP), and Camp Nugget designed to offer positive physical activity experiences to children with disabilities from ages 5 to 12.
+Dr. Lavay obtained his Ph.D. in Special Physical Education from the University of New Mexico in 1984.
 He is the 2001 CSULB Outstanding Professor Award recipient.
-Dr. Lavay obtained his Ph.D. in Special Physical Education from the University of New Mexico in 1984.
-He received his master's degree from Eastern Illinois University in 1976 and his bachelor's degree from Plymouth State College in 1973.

-Dr. Lavay's scholarship interests are in the area of physical education pedagogy for children with disabilities and more specifically applied behavior analysis and effective teaching practices.
-He has authored or co-authored over 15 textbooks, textbook chapters, and manuals and over 50-juried articles in over a dozen different physical education and special education journals.
-He is the co-author of two textbooks, Positive Behavior Management in Physical Activity Settings (3rd edition, in press) and Physical Activity for Individuals with Mental Retardation: Infancy through Adulthood.
-He has given over 75 scholarly presentations on the international, national, regional & state level and provided many inservice training seminar/workshops on the state, and local level.
-He served on the Editorial Board for Adapted Physical Activity Quarterly from 1993 to 1997 and is currently a guest reviewer.
+Dr. Lavay's scholarship is in the area of physical education pedagogy for children with disabilities and more specifically applied behavior analysis and effective teaching practices.
+He has authored or co-authored over 15 textbooks, textbook chapters, and manuals and has published over 50 juried articles in over a dozen different physical education and special education journals.
+He is the first author of the co-authored text; Positive Behavior Management in Physical Activity Settings (3rd edition, 2016).
+He has given many scholarly presentations on the international, national, regional & state level and provided many inservice training seminar/workshops on the state, and local level in APE.
 Dr. Lavay received the 2001 American Alliance for Health Physical Education, Recreation and Dance Adapted Physical Activity Council Professional Recognition Award based on his leadership on the national level and significant contributions to the literature in the area of adapted physical education.
-In 2005, he received the California Association of Health, Physical Education, Recreation, and Dance, State Council on Adapted Physical Education Professional Recognition Award based on his contribution to APE in the state.